digitaltrails/vdu_controls/docs/assets/light-meters-howto.md

 may be able to use a webcam to achieve usable metering values.

 !!!
 TIP "tip"
-    Personally, I'd say this is probably the harder of the two paths.
+    Using a webcam is probably the harder of the two paths.
-    Getting it setup to work reliably all day can be fiddly.
+    It can be fiddly to get it setup and then to get it to work reliably.
     The [semi-automatic alternative](/assets/semi-auto-howto) is probably
     as good and far less hassle.
+Building an Arduino meter seems easy in comparison.

 I've developed three scripts that can uses a webcam frame grab to calculate a lux-like value: